apwbs/MARTSIA-Algorand/README.md

 To obtain a key from the authorities there are two ways.
 The first one is to send a request using an SLL client-server connection, the second option is to send a key request on chain and get an IPFS link on chain to open.
-To send a request via SSL, open the 'client.py' file, specify the constants like 'reader_address' and gid etc. and then run `python3 server_authority*.py`.
+To send a request via SSL, open the 'client.py' file, specify the constants like 'reader_address', 'gid' etc. and then run `python3 server_authority*.py`.
 Then, run python3 client.py to firstly start the handshake function and then to ask for a key.
 Send these two messages in different moments just commenting the action that you do not want to perform.